sanjaybh/aircode_api_shopping/docs/en/src/guide/files/index.md

+---
+title: File Storage Overview | AirCode Docs
+description: AirCode provides an extremely simple file storage system, you can just use one line of code to upload files and obtain a CDN-accelerated access address.
+---

 # File Storage Overview {#intro}

 AirCode provides an extremely simple file storage system, you can just use one line of code to upload files and obtain a CDN-accelerated access address.
 E.g: